Let’s start using global gender equality policy in companies.

 Launched in 2020, CEDAW for Companies was inspired by our previous work on The Cities for CEDAW campaign, a U.S.-based grassroots effort that provides tools and leadership to empower local women’s organizations and municipalities to effectively initiate CEDAW within their city, county or state.
 Led by the Women’s Intercultural Network in partnership with The Leadership Conference on Civil and Human Rights/The Leadership Conference Education Fund and the NGO Committee on the Status of Women, New York, Cities for CEDAW proved when institutions and people come together, change is in order.

 Bringing CEDAW and other gender equality policy to companies is a way to bridge the international policy sphere with the private sector to ensure we are working partners in gender equality.
+Below is our full presentation of the CEDAW for Companies concept:

 The SDGs: Benchmarking for Sustainability